 Many of our beginner-level users often ask us if they could try WordPress on their computer?
 The answer is yes, but most beginners should not do that.

 The reason why some folks install WordPress in a local server environment is to build themes, plugins, or to test things out.

-If you want to run a blog for other people to see, then you do not need to install WordPress in your computer.
-If you install WordPress locally in your computer, then the only person who can see the site is you.
+If you want to run a blog for other people to see, then you do not need to install WordPress on your computer.
+If you install WordPress locally on your computer, then the only person who can see the site is you.